-Note: For a Hands-Free Mooring lockage, sufficient competent crew members must be on deck throughout the entire lockage in the event mooring lines are required.
+Note: For a Hands-Free Mooring lockage, a minimum of two well rested crew members must be on deck throughout the entire lockage.

 It is important that moorings be rigged in accordance with Seaway Handbook and that instructions provided on the vessel's Ship Inspection Report be adhered to (page 1 of the inspection report should be posted on the bridge and available for Masters/Pilots use).
 Masters must ensure that crew members are alert and attentive to all phases of the lockage procedure since the improper operation of mooring winches and the careless handling of mooring lines can result in serious injury to lock and shipboard personnel.
 Masters are required to note the following practices: